header image

 37. puts final_doc

-Comments: As you can see, besides that the text is wrapped around with a minimal HTML, every occurrence of words between asterisks is outputted in strong and between slashes in italic.
-You can add as many such rules as you like, they will be (hopefully) substituted in the final output.
+Cialis pills, Comments: As you can see, cialis pills, besides that the text is wrapped around with a minimal HTML, cialis pills, every occurrence of words between asterisks is outputted in strong and between slashes in italic.
+Cialis pills, You can add as many such rules as you like, cialis pills, they will be (hopefully) substituted in the final output.

-Solution: Well, it was not really clear (for me) what should be the difference between ‘yyyy’ and ‘YYYY’ (resp. ‘dd’ vs ‘DD’) so again I had to use my imagination.
-However, I guess it does not matter too much, the solution has to be changed by 1-2 characters only if the original author had something different on his mind.
+Cialis pills, Solution: Well, cialis pills, it was not really clear (for me) what should be the difference between ‘yyyy’ and ‘YYYY’ (resp.
+Cialis pills, ‘dd’ vs ‘DD’) so again I had to use my imagination.
+Cialis pills, However, cialis pills, I guess it does not matter too much, cialis pills, the solution has to be changed by 1-2 characters only if the original author had something different on his mind.

 1. require ‘date’